manaranjanp/awesome/_posts/2016-05-24-amazing-sachin-test.md

 But what is significant from this plot is Lara’s exceptional innings (outliers).
 They stand out against Sachin’s and Ponting’s.
 His innings of 375 and 400 are exceptionally exceptional (far outliers).
 No doubt, he is the best test batsman of our times and definitely slightly ahead of Sachin.

-<strong>How all of them have played against different countries?</strong>
+## How all of them have played against different countries?

 <a href="https://dataleap.files.wordpress.com/2014/09/sbptestscorescountries4.jpg"><img class="aligncenter wp-image-38" src="https://dataleap.files.wordpress.com/2014/09/sbptestscorescountries4.jpg?w=2162&amp;h=1425" alt="SBPTestScoresCountries" width="2162" height="1425" /></a>